ImanOu123/acl-anthology-mod/README.md

 make serve
 ```

-There are no special requirments that this modified version of the website needs - some
+There are no special requirements that this modified version of the website needs - some
 features have been disabled in this repo's Make file because they aren't relevant to the demo.

 For the translation feature to work, you need to run the server from